yulongbai-nov/codex/.specs/graphiti-memory-integration/design.md

 Codex CLI currently treats each turn as ephemeral: context only persists within the active conversation buffer.
 This feature integrates the external **Graphiti** knowledge-graph service to:

-- **Ingest** Codex conversation turns as “episodes” for long-term storage.
+- **Ingest** Codex conversation turns as messages for long-term storage.
 - **Recall** relevant memories at the start of each turn to improve continuity and reduce repeated explanations.

 ### Goals